-Forecasting the future of the economy is difficult, not only because of the issues discussed above, but also because of noneconomic shocks, i.e., unpredictable events such as the September 11, 2001, attacks on the World Trade Center or Superstorm Sandy, which made landfall on October 29, 2012, or the onset of the COVID-19 pandemic.
+Forecasting the future of the economy is difficult, not only because of the issues discussed above, but also because of unpredictable events (e.g., unpredictable events such as the September 11, 2001 attacks on the World Trade Center, Superstorm Sandy, which made landfall on October 29, 2012, or the worldwide COVID-19 pandemic).
 Predicting business cycle turning points is a particularly difficult challenge.
-A few key economic variables are selected, and the Division's oneyear-ahead annual forecast is compared to the initial BEA and BLS estimates.5 For comparison purposes, the Blue Chip forecast is also included where available.
+Here we select a few key economic variables and compare our oneyear-ahead annual forecast to the initial BEA and BLS estimates.5 For comparison purposes, we also include the Blue Chip forecast where available.
 As the figures below indicate, forecast errors tend to be smaller when the economy is following a steady growth path than when the economy is changing direction.
 DOB's forecast has tended to be very similar to the Blue Chip Consensus forecast for both real U.S. GDP growth and inflation.
 The Blue Chip consensus forecast and DOB both overestimated the strength of real U.S. GDP growth during the 2001 recession, but underestimated strength of the economy coming out.
-Neither DOB nor Blue Chip forecasters could have predicted the upcoming COVID-19 pandemic in their December 2019 forecast, therefore the forecast error for 2020 was very large.
-Similarly, the forecast error for employment was very large for 2020.